nextflow-io/faq/README.md

 * We then peform the `collectFile` operator on the channel `cufflinksTranscripts`.
 * For each file in the channel, we add the filename plus a new line to the file 'gtf_filenames.txt' as text.
 * This text file is then set to a new channel `GTFfilenames`.
-* In cuffmerge, we now have as input the aforementioned text file PLUS the actual GTF files themselves, ensuring the GTF are accessible from the work directory.
+* In cuffmerge, we now have as input the aforementioned text file PLUS the actual GTF files themselves, ensuring the GTFs are accessible from the work directory.